-We are flying to Chicago for a weekend to see Hamilton (Again.
+We’re flying to Chicago for a weekend to see Hamilton (Again.
+Our 4th time.
 Don’t hate us.) and I know I cleared these dates with Sharon before I booked the airline tickets.
 But sometimes life happens and plans change.
-This time we needed to change our travel dates because Sharon was cast in the choir of Encore! for their upcoming production of Hairspray at the Dr. Phillips Center in Orlando (shameless plug – tickets are on sale here).
-This did cause a bit of a dilemma as Sharon now has a rehearsal scheduled for the day we were going to be flying to Chicago, and that just wasn’t going to work.
+This time we needed to change our travel dates because Sharon was cast in the choir of Encore! for their production of Hairspray at the Dr. Phillips Center in Orlando.
+This did cause a bit of a dilemma as Sharon now had a rehearsal scheduled for the day we were going to be flying to Chicago, and that just wasn’t going to work.

 Considering that other airlines charge from $75-$200 to change or cancel a ticket, we were lucky we had these flights booked on Southwest.
 If you have a ticket booked on a different airline and have a true conflict or emergency, it doesn’t hurt to try and call the airline and explain your situation.
 If you hit it just right, the customer service representative might be compassionate and work with you to change your reservation.
 Then again, you might end up with someone who says “Too bad, so sad.
 Sorry, can’t help you.”
 Your Mileage May Vary in getting this trick to work.